ashler2/idle-game/README.md

 ## Idle Game

-An idle game using react utilising local storage for storage session.
+An idle game using react and local storage for storage session.
+Exploring SASS - hosted at https://ash-idlegame.netlify.com/